assessNas/ratham.in/exam.nas.md

 ### HLD of v0 [C4 Rep]

 This was my 1st design.
 A failure actually!
-But this design enabled me to build this pitch-perfect design.
+But the experience enabled me to realize my mistakes and redesign from scratch.

 C4 model - https://s.icepanel.io/Iv3IKcT3XLQn5L/8ExY